 Creating Hope from Disaster

-We form the Katrina Women’s Response Fund (KWRF) to support immediate needs after Hurricanes Katrina and Rita and to offer ongoing support for grassroots women’s leadership.
+We formed the Katrina Women’s Response Fund (KWRF) to support immediate needs after Hurricanes Katrina and Rita and to offer ongoing support for grassroots women’s leadership.
 The fund prioritizes ensuring the full participation of low-income women and women of color in policymaking decisions.
 In total, we deliver nearly $3 million to over 40 community-based organizations.

 Advocating for Women’s Health